openzfs/zfs/.github/CONTRIBUTING.md

 An example commit message for new changes is provided below.

 ```
-This line is a brief summary of your change
+docs: This line is a brief summary of your change

 Please provide at least a couple sentences describing the
 change.
 If necessary, please summarize decisions such as